 If you resign or are dismissed from your employment contract, you will be required to repay on a pro-rata basis any visa reimbursement assistance received from the University as follows:

-- More than one year but less than 2 years from date of visa reimbursement claim – 50% of visa reimbursement claim
+- more than one year but less than two years from date of visa reimbursement claim – 50% of visa reimbursement claim

-- More than 2 years but less than 3 years from date of visa reimbursement claim – 25% of visa reimbursement claim
+- more than two years but less than three years from date of visa reimbursement claim – 25% of visa reimbursement claim

-Please note that this scheme is non-contractual and the University reserves the right to amend or withdraw it at any point.
+Please note, this scheme is non-contractual and the University reserves the right to amend or withdraw it at any point.

 The University reserves the right whether or not to grant a reimbursement to an individual at its discretion.